Boston University School of Law, J.D., 2000; University of California Los Angeles, B.A., Cum Laude, 1997

 Los Angeles Office

-Prior to joining LHDK&W, Mr. Soroky was an attorney at a national law firm in Los Angeles, where he defended major automakers in single-plaintiff and class action lawsuits involving products liability, lemon law and consumer warranties claims.
-He is admitted to practice before the state courts of California and the United States District Courts, Central and Eastern Districts of California, and he is an active member of the Los Angeles County Bar Association and Business Law Section of the State Bar of California.
+Prior to joining LHDK&W, Mr. Soroky worked at a national law firm and completed externships with several in-house legal departments at NBC Universal.
+He has appeared before California courts throughout the state, and the United States District Courts, Central and Eastern Districts of California, and is a member of the Los Angeles County Bar Association and Business Law Section of the State Bar of California.

 Loyola Law School, Los Angeles, J.D., 2002; University of California, Irvine, Bachelor of Arts, 1997